ohNOitsRO/just-another-text-editor/README.md

 ## Installation

 Install the node packages with "npm i" within the application directory.
-This will install all the necessary Webpack, Babel, and React libraries.
+This will install all the necessary Webpack and Babel libraries.

 Run "npm start" to automatically launch and open the

 ## Usage